DMDarkness/Data-mining/README.md

 7. `<acceleration-2>`:    A `double` value, the second acceleration of PSO.

 8. `<length>`:            A `int` value, the minimum length of the patterns going to be extracted out.
+# Data reduction based algorithms
+Some algorithms reduce the scale of dataset first to save the time for scanning.

-# FIGF: frequent itemsets mining through granular computing (GrC) and fuzzy theory
+## FIGF: frequent itemsets mining through granular computing (GrC) and fuzzy theory
 'figf.cpp' is an implementation of the algorithm, called FI-GF, proposed in my paper, 'Zhang Z, Huang J, Wei Y. FI-FG: frequent item sets mining from datasets with high number of transactions by granular computing and fuzzy set theory[J].
 Mathematical Problems in Engineering, 2015, 2015.', which can be found at http://downloads.hindawi.com/journals/mpe/2015/623240.pdf.

 This algorithm firstly reduces the scale of dataset by information granularity, and then, it extracts the approximate frequent patterns from those granules.
 The method for information granularity is based on the Principle of Justifiable Granularity, whose details can be found in the paper 'Pedrycz W, Homenda W. Building the fundamentals of granular computing: A principle of justifiable granularity[J].
 Applied Soft Computing, 2013, 13(10): 4209-4218.'